 Dan: That was the motivation for it, was the idea of wanting to play with moving images and the processes that I was using in still images were too cumbersome to take into film, because turn around times were even worse, more expensive.
-I tried doing some stuff in Super-8 with my own processing.and I just came to a halt.
+I tried doing some stuff in Super-8 with my own processing. \\RRN\\ I just came to a halt.

 Woody: In what situations were you at that time?
-What year was this before the decision was made $\mathbf{\hat{x}}$ or when you were contemplating this decision?
+What year was this before the decision was made? or when you were contemplating this decision?
 Was this pre-70 or post-70?

 Dan: Pre-70 for sure.
 Let's see ff we can tie it wown.
-When I was 21, which would put it in 63, so OK 64 was when I greduated from XXX Schimer and started to work at Wisconsin so it would be 66.
-66 was when the idea first occured to me and I researched some of the circuitsand thogght about it and the mythical beginning is at a railroad station in Urbana Ill. with Russell Dobson, who has never seen the I2 by the way, he's camped out up near northern california, I'll have to show it to him.
+When I was 21, which would put it in 63, so OK 64 was when I graduated from XXX Schimer and started to work at Wisconsin so it would be 66.
+66 was when the idea first occured to me and I researched some of the circuitsand thought about it and the mythical beginning is at a railroad station in Urbana III. with Russell Dobson, who has never seen the I2 by the way, he's camped out up near northern california, I'll have to show it to him.

-And we akked the question of what it would mean to do the visual equivadent of a Moog synthesizer.
+And we akked the question of what it would mean to do the visual equivalent of a Moog synthesizer.
 And that's the way xx presented the question to ourselves.
-I'd missed a train and we had a few hours to kill so we sat in the station x talking.
+I'd missed a train and we had a few hours to kill so we sat in the station a talking.
 And so I took each Moog synthesizer module, let's say a voltage controlled amplifier, well that could do fades and keys, right.
-A voltage controlled filter I said could control really resolutio-, I/didn't know it was going to be more trouble that that.
+A voltage controlled filter I said could control really resolutio-, I/didn't know it was going to be more trouble than that.
 And I just went through all the Moog modules and said If you center their bandwidth to handle video and you did the right things with sync and everything, what would they do?
-And it waxt would kind of catalog these visual effects.
+And it wait would kind of catalog these visual effects.
 Well, the step from that to the analog IP was a very small one in concept.
 So after I'd done that . . . that idea rang around in my head, I didn't start it then.
 I did someresearch on circuits and had it pretty firmly in my head but I didn't pursue it largely because I was still . . . you know video cameras and video tape recorders weren't in my environment, they were not very prevalent yet at all and it didn't occur to me that one could afford these things.
 And the idea of doing it in TV studios didn't make any sense to me.
-So I went out with other directions, computer generated stuff and environ-then idea was way back l . . it just sat around for nearly four years I think before I picked it up.
+So I went out with other directions, computer generated stuff and ewvironmental stuff with computersxxRaxxexxextex but not with video.
+But that idea was way back / . . it just sat around for nearly four years I think before I picked it up.

 Woody: What were you doing during that time?
 Were you teaching?

 Dan: Not yet.
-I got my MA in two years and decided that ultimately . . . got my 1-Y, in 66, and decided that . . . a friend of mine decided to do light shows and he invided me to join his light show company called Lighting Systems Design, and do light shows.
-And so, that's how got kind of hooked into visual images more.
+I got my MA in two years and decided that ultimately got kind of hooked into visual images more.
 I'd been working in photography then, but that's what really got me hooked into . . .
 Woody: Did you make a living from photography?